 Brighton beach is perhaps the most popular beach near London.
+It can get very busy at weekends in the summer as it is one of the best seaside towns near London, if not the best.
 It is so easy to reach by train that people actually live in Brighton and commute to work in London.
-It can get very busy at weekends in the summer.

 Brighton is the quintessential Victorian British seaside town with the focal point being Brighton Pier with its bars and restaurants and traditional fairground rides at the end.